reeseaustin55/convertnbt/README.md

 1. Click **Browse** and choose the folder containing your NBT/SNBT files.
 2. Adjust the **Storage ID**, **Target path**, or **tellraw** toggle if desired.
+3. Leave **Split into many commands** enabled for large structures to avoid oversized lines.
-3. Click **Convert** to write `.mcfunction` files alongside each source file.
+4. Click **Convert** to write `.mcfunction` files alongside each source file.
 Progress is reported in the on-screen log and a summary dialog.